What is Suboxone?

 As our country’s prescription opioid and heroin abuse epidemic continues to worsen, the Substance Abuse and Mental Health Services Administration is placing greater emphasis on those treatments which have been demonstrated to be the most effective in combating it from an individual perspective.
 A classification of addiction-fighting medications known as “partial agonists” is being strongly advocated for the treatment of chronic opioid users, alongside such behavioral treatment modalities as cognitive behavioral therapy (CBT) and its offshoot, dialectical behavioral therapy (DBT).
 SAMHSA is investing its resources in a public awareness campaign to educate substance abuse recovery and mental healthcare providers, along with the general public on medication-assisted treatment, or MAT.
 Suboxone is one of the most frequently prescribed medications used under the new guidelines for opioid treatment programs, or OTPs, the subset of MAT-based substance use recovery programs which deals specifically with opioids.

-Agonists vs. Partial Agonists: What Makes Suboxone Different?
+Agonists vs. Partial Agonists: Why is Suboxone Different?

 Traditionally, the use of medication in treating opioid use has been associated with methadone.
 Another medication, LAAM, is unavailable in self-administered doses, and is less common.
 Methadone and LAAM are both part of a class of medicines known as “opioid agonists.”
 They are sometimes referred to as “full opioid agonists.”
 The medications are both opioids themselves, and they have effects similar to those of heroin and other commonly-abused opioids, but at a reduced intensity.
 Individuals who take methadone, for example, feel a pleasurable sensation.
 They also experience a dramatic reduction in sensitivity to pain (a state known as “analgesia,” which can extend to complete insensitivity to pain)..The medication interacts with the opioid receptors in an individual’s brain; it activates them, but also prevents other opioids from further acting on them.
 During the methadone’s period of effectiveness, which is generally from 6-8 hours, the use of additional opioids will not trigger an additional or heightened sense of pleasure.